port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 - [S3 Bucket](#exporter-s3-bucket) - where the [`config.json`](#exporter-configjson-file) should be saved.
 - [ASM Secret](#port-credentials-secret) - where you should save your Port credentials (client id and secret), to allow the exporter to interact with Port API.
 - [Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-concepts.html#gettingstarted-concepts-function) - a resource that you can invoke to run the exporter code.
 The [IAM policy](#iam-policy) is attached to the execution role of the Lambda function.
 - [SQS Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) - a queue of events, to be consumed by the exporter.
-Read [here](./events.md) later, about how to use the exporter to consume and act on live events from different AWS services.
+Read [here](./run-on-events.md) later, about how to use the exporter to consume and act on live events from different AWS services.
+- [EventsBridge scheduled rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html) - a rule to run the exporter on a schedule.

 In order to deploy the application, you need to fill few parameters for each component: